mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/research.md

 ## Internship Project
 ### Boehringer Ingelheim (BI), Ridgefield, CT, May - Aug, 2020
-- As a Biostatistics and Data Science Intern, I worked on optimum futility decision making with my mentor Dr. Miaomiao Ge.
-We proposed a new decision making criterion using the Bayesian predictive probability of failure and developed self-written code.
+- As a Biostatistics and Data Science Intern, we proposed a new decision making criterion using the Bayesian predictive probability of failure and developed self-written code.
+I worked under the supervision of Dr. Miaomiao Ge.
 - Project title: "Optimized Interim Futility Decision Making for Early Phase Clinical Trials with Binary Endpoint using Bayesian Predictive Probability of Failure".